Spherico-Hub/spherico-hub.github.io/ROADMAP.md

 - [ ] Test deployment on local server
     - Only if repo exceeds 1GB
     - This should only be an issue if we keep multiple modpack files.
+    - This requires an Nginx instance.
+No, we're not doing Docker.

+# Management of the repo

+- Consider moving the roadmap to [issues](https://github.com/itsaerosphere/wiki/issues) for easier tracking.
+- Also consider making the wiki part of a wider repo for the server (with [project](https://github.com/itsaerosphere/wiki/projects?query=is%3Aopen) management?)
+    - If you want me to help in the dev of the server that'll be a must.

+# Other tasks

+- [ ] Learn how to use [nvim](https://github.com/neovim/neovim) dammit.
+[It's not that hard](https://vim.rtorr.com/).